Kanikaravi-29/GIGSHIELD/README.md

 6. **Automatic Trigger**
    - If disruption thresholds are met, claim is triggered automatically

+7. **Claim Verification**
+   - The system verifies claim authenticity using disruption data, zone match, work activity, and GPS consistency checks

-7. **Payout Processing**
+8. **Payout Processing**
-   - Compensation is calculated and processed without manual claim filing
+   - Compensation is calculated and processed without manual claim filing for genuine claims

 ---